FAQ Undergraduate

 How many students who took general first year engineering will be placed in Biomedical Engineering each year?

-How does the priority placement work compared to a general first year engineering STT?
+How does the priority placement work compared to a general first year engineering timetable?

-Priority placement is for students who have taken the PBME STT in their first year.
+Priority placement is for students who have taken the PBME Timetable in their first year.
 They have to meet a number of requirements in order to be eligible.
-For students who took a general engineering STT in their first year, they will be part of the regular competitive placement process, along with students in the PBME STT who did not meet the priority placement requirements.
+For students who took a general engineering timetable in their first year, they will be part of the regular competitive placement process, along with students in the PBME Timetable who did not meet the priority placement requirements.

-If I am currently registered in the PMAP STT in first year, am I guaranteed placement in BME in second year?
+If I am currently registered in PMAP Timetable in first year, am I guaranteed placement in BME in second year?

-No, students must take the PBME STT to be eligible for priority second year placement in BME.
+No, students must take the PBME Timetable to be eligible for priority program placement in BME.
 Students who take the PMAP in their first year will be eligible for placement in BME through the normal competitive process.

-If I am registered in the PBME STT and decide not to pursue BME, will I be considered for the other second year programs?
+If I am registered in the PBME Timetable and decide not to pursue BME, will I be considered for the other second year programs?

 Are there extra CHEM courses that need to be taken if I have only taken CHEM 154?